jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (3) The instalments are payable on 1 or more days or dates in the month.
 (4) The 1 or more days or dates in the month is or are as determined from time to time by MSD.
 (5) A main benefit under this Act and the winter energy payment are payable in respect of a 7-day week.
-(6) This section is subject to section 74 (winter energy payment: instalments, rates, and payment) and section 341 (required manner of payment: money management for certain payments to young people).
+(6) This section is subject to section 74 (winter energy payment: instalments, rates, and payment) and section 341 (required manner of payment: youth money management for certain payments to young people).

 ### 339 Payment generally to, or on account of, beneficiary personally
 (1) All or part of an instalment of a benefit is paid to, or on account of, the beneficiary personally, or, if MSD for good cause directs,—